nagibyro/til/linux/window-managers/sway-config.md

 Many tutorials mention placing settings in `~/.config/sway/config`.
 Which I did thinking they would be merged with the global configuration in `/etc/sway/config`.
-However this config file is **not** a user override of global configuartion!
+However this config file is **not** a user modification of the global configuartion!
 It is a complete replacement of the config.

 Launching sway with an empty config or incomplete config results in a grey screen of death on login where you can't launch apps or interact with the